Dr. Mélanie Jouitteau

 Biography

 Dr. Nasredine Semmar is a Director of Research at CEA List – Université Paris-Saclay.
-He obtained his PhD in computer science from University of Paris Sud (France) in 1995 and he received an Accreditation to Supervise Research (HDR) in 2021 from Paris-Saclay University.
-He worked in industry from 1996 to 2002, first at Lionbridge Technologies–Bowne Global Solutions as R&D engineer and then at SAP-Business Objects as expert in software internationalization and localization.
-Dr. Nasredine Semmar joined CEA List in 2002 and his current research interests include emerging methods and technologies in cutting edge areas of Natural Language Processing (NLP) and Artificial Intelligence (AI).
-His expertise emphasis is on the use of Generative AI (GenAI) for inducing multilingual resources and tools for low-resource languages.
+Before joining CEA List in August 2002, he worked in industry from June 1996 to July 2002, first at Lionbridge Technologies–Bowne Global Solutions as R&D engineer and then at SAP-Business Objects as expert in software internationalization and localization.
+His current research interests include emerging methods and technologies in cutting edge areas of Natural Language Processing (NLP) and Artificial Intelligence (AI), and his expertise emphasis is on the use of Generative AI (GenAI) for inducing multilingual resources and tools for low-resource languages.
 Dr. Nasredine Semmar has supervised five completed PhD theses and is currently supervising four PhD students.
-He has published over than 120 papers in refereed journals and conferences and he is in the editorial board of the “Natural Language Processing” Journal and is member of the Scientific Committees of major NLP conferences (ACL, EMNLP, NAACL, IJCAI, COLING, LREC…).
+He has published over than 120 papers in refereed journals and conferences and he is in the editorial board of the “Natural Language Processing” Journal and is member of the Scientific Committees of major NLP conferences.
 Dr. Nasredine Semmar participated to the evaluation campaign EVALDA-ARCADE II in the field of sentence and word alignment from parallel corpora and to the shared task on the discrimination and identification of Similar Languages, Varieties and Dialects at VarDial workshops.
 He has coordinated and participated in more than 20 research projects in EU FP7, H2020, international and national projects.
 He has acted as keynote speaker at the 7th International Conference on Sciences of Electronics, Technologies of Information and Telecommunications (SETIT 2016) and INFOL@NGUES 2019, and has provided a tutorial at the 16th International Conference on Human System Interaction (HSI 2024).
 He is co-chair of the Track NLP of the ACS/IEEE International Conference on Computer Systems and Applications (AICCSA) since 2020.